agourlay/cornichon/CONTRIBUTING.md

 A PR should ideally include:
 - a clear description of the problem solved and of the solution implemented
 - unit tests
-- tests example of usage if the PR introduces changes in the DSL (e.g SuperHeroesScenario)
+- tests example of usage if the PR introduces changes in the DSL (e.g. SuperHeroesScenario)
 - an update to the documentation if necessary